Municipal Guide Florida Seminole · Orlando Metro

 Simplify Seminole County permitting with Alliance Permitting

 Seminole's December 2025 move to mandatory ePlan caught some builders off guard, and the Orlando-metro growth around Oviedo and Winter Springs keeps the Building Division busy.
-Alliance Permitting is a permit expediter for Seminole County — our permit expediting services pair AI-driven document review with experts who know ePlan and the county's in-house review, so your Sanford- and Oviedo-area submissions move faster.
+Alliance Permitting is a permit expediter for Seminole County — our permit expediting services in Florida pair AI-driven document review with experts who know ePlan and the county's in-house review, so your Sanford- and Oviedo-area submissions move faster.

 250K+Permits approved